 Christmas Villages, Ice Skating & Ferris Wheel

-The annual Féeries d’Auteuil takes place at the non-profit children's organization Apprentis d'Auteuil (40 rue Jean de la Fontaine, 16th, M° Jasmin or Eglise d'Auteuil) with a Christmas market, vintage carrousel and nativity scenes, from 11am-7pm.
+The annual Féeries d’Auteuil takes place at the non-profit children’s organization Apprentis d’Auteuil (40 rue Jean de la Fontaine, 16th, M° Jasmin or Eglise d’Auteuil) with a Christmas market, food stands, flea market, concerts, vintage carrousel and nativity scenes, from 11am-7pm.
+Live singing performances on St-Sun at 5:30pm.

-The "Marché de Noël Alsacien" takes place at the Gare de l'Est celebrating specialties from the Alsace-Lorraine region of France.
+The “Marché de Noël Alsacien” takes place at the Gare de l’Est celebrating gourmet food specialties from the Alsace-Lorraine region of France.
+Open Mon-Sat 9am-8pm, Sunday 10am-7pm.

 The “Marché de Noêl de Montparnasse” includes 40 wooden chalets of food and gifts at the foot of the Montparnasse Tower, open daily.